-How to Prepare: The Basics
+How to Prepare: The Basics of Benefit Plan Audits

 To prepare for your annual 401(k) plan audit, you’ll want to have all of your materials in order ahead of time so that the process is as efficient as possible.
 Here’s a list of documents to prepare in advance:

 - 401(k) plan documents, amendments and any other agreements that govern the plan.